Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 590, in theory, should be quite a bit faster than the GeForce GTX 570 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 590 should theoretically be a lot better than the GeForce GTX 570 in general. (explain)

-Texel RateThe GeForce GTX 590 should be much (about 77%) faster with regards to anisotropic filtering than the GeForce GTX 570. (explain)
+Texel RateThe GeForce GTX 590 is much (more or less 77%) faster with regards to AF than the GeForce GTX 570. (explain)

-Pixel RateThe GeForce GTX 590 should be a lot (about 99%) better at anti-aliasing than the GeForce GTX 570, and able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 590 is much (about 99%) better at AA than the GeForce GTX 570, and will be able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison